OJddJO/Even-Better-Chess-Wiki/README.md

 # Even Better Chess

-*Game made by myself, with the ideas of my friend*
+*Game made by myself, with the ideas of my friends*

 ## 2x2